dlcs/iiif-presentation/docs/notes/canvas-id-parsing.md

 ## Short canvas id

-When selecting from a short canvas id, there _must_ be a matching `paintedResource` if the canvas is set using a short canvas.
+When using a short canvas id from `items`, there _must_ be a matching `paintedResource` if the canvas is set using a short canvas.
 However, a painted resource can be specified with a short canvas without a matching canvas in `items`.

 ## Matching examples